One feature that often confuses new riders to ATVs is the thumb throttle, as opposed to the twist grip found on motorcycles.

 When it comes to ATVs, a thumb throttle is far safer than a twist throttle.

-On an ATV, you don’t lean as much into turns, and you run into more objects like tree limbs that will smack your hands.
+You don’t lean as much into turns, and you run into more objects like tree limbs that will smack your hands.
 With a twist throttle, you’re at a greater risk of accidentally giving it gas in a panic situation or when a limb hits your right hand.

 Having the throttle at the thumb prevents accidental acceleration.
 If a branch or limb hits your hand, the thumb throttle’s natural direction reduces power, whereas a twist throttle increases acceleration when pushed back.